dkorecko/Ticky/README.md

 - **Progress**: Track your progress within a board by seeing how many tasks have already been completed.
 - **App-wide Search**: Find cards from other boards based on their unique identificator (like TEST-1), jump directly to them.
 - **Recent board**: Immediately go back to your most recent board.
-- **Auto-generated avatars**: To make things more colorful.
+- **Auto-generated avatars** (optional): To make things more colorful.
-- **Able to do fully offline**: Ability to run fully offline, disabling the avatar service, having all the files bundled on the server and not using SMTP.
+- **Able to do run offline**: Ability to run fully offline, disabling the avatar service, having all the files bundled on the server and not using SMTP.
 - **Dark Mode**: A sleek dark mode for less strain on your eyes.
 - **Snooze Cards**: Reduce clutter by snoozing cards that cannot be worked on just yet.
 - **Repeat Cards**: Automatically repeat cards at specified intervals, perfect for recurring tasks.
 - **Responsive Design**: Take your tasks with you, no matter whether you are at your computer or running errands with just your phone.
 - **Completion Confetti**: Feel the satisfaction of completing each task with a bunch of confetti, there to celebrate your success.
-- **Filtering and Sorting**: Easily find and organize tasks based on various criteria.
+- **Filtering**: Easily find and organize tasks based on various criteria.
+- **Trello import**: You can import your Trello boards, including the ability to map all the assigned members from your Trello board to Ticky users.
 - ... and more!

 ## 📋 Prerequisites